Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Sounds from an oven shelf.md

 **Get very strange sounds from an oven shelf.**

-Last initially checked on 2025-11-23 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk) and double-checked on 2025-XX-XX by X
+Last initially checked on 2025-11-23 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk) and double-checked on 2025-11-29 by Daniel Eaton (de354@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->